puppetlabs/puppet-specifications/language/lexical_structure.md

 Operators
 ---
 These are the operators of the Puppet Programming Language.
 They are lexicographically delivered as individual tokens.
-Their semantics are specified in Expressions TODO: REFERENCE.
+Their semantics are specified in [Expressions][1].

 ```
 = < > ! ?